jandecaluwe/urubu-quickstart/content.md

 ---
-title: Concepts
+title: Add content
 layout: page
 pager: true
 ---

-This page describes the concepts that you need to develop your Urubu project further.
+This page describes the concepts that you need to add content to your Urubu project.
 {.lead}

 Website structure